 Part 1 | Part 2

-Home workout equipment is a billion-dollar industry, filled mostly with consumers who buy a Thigh Blaster, use it for two weeks, and then add it to their growing collection of useless crap under the stairs.
+Home workout equipment is a billion-dollar industry, filled with consumers who buy the latest as-seen-on-tv gadget, use it for two weeks, and then add it to their growing collection of useless crap under the stairs.
 This collection, of course, is hidden behind an old Gazelle Fitness Flyer masquerading as a coat rack.

 This article is for people like me: people who want their own space to get bigger, better and stronger, people who can't stand fancy commercial gyms which ban chalk, good music and any type of training that might be considered useful.
 Ultimately, this is for people who love training, whether it's for bodybuilding, powerlifting or sport.

-If you sound like me, you might be the perfect candidate for your own home gym.
-If you have the dedication, a small investment of cash and space can help you hit your goals.
+If this sounds like you, you might be the perfect candidate for your own home gym.
+That is, if you have the dedication, a small investment of cash for gym equipment, and space can help you hit your goals.
 Divert dollars from your extra vehicle and invest in something you'll use every day.
 Invest in your own gym.

 I'm here to review the vital equipment, help you set up, and offer important safety tips.